 How does Thursday Night Pizza sound?
 If you’re like me, it doesn’t sound nearly as good as Every Night Pizza.
 Seriously, I come from a long line of pizza fanatics and my daughters are continuing the tradition admirably.
-In fact, one of my daughter’s friends (Chris) nearly puts my pizza pursuits to shame.

 Actually Thursday Night Pizza isn’t a suggestion for WHEN to have pizza.
 It’s a tutorial in HOW to have pizza.